 6. Stop multitasking

-Other ways I try and avoid multitasking:
+Other ways I avoid multitasking:

 - Switch off email notifications while working on that task.